sourabhghosh29/AWS_FLASK_APP/UFC_DASH/README.md

 * **Stephen Thompson** (@1.57) vs Jorge Masvidal (@2.57)

 The web app predicted all the above fights correct except for **Joanna vs Rose Namajunas** where Joanna had most fight stats dominant over Rose and was the big favourite over Rose.
 However, Rose caught Joanna with a fight ending hook during the fight and it was indeed 'Goodnight Irene'.

-# Citation

-I would appreciate it if you cite my [Github repo](https://github.com/jasonchanhku/UFC-MMA-Predictor) if you ever use any information or derived any inspiration from here.